Magic-JD/is-fast/README.md

 | `default_language` | The fallback language for highlighting                 | `"plain"`             |
 | `theme`            | The theme for syntax highlighting                      | `"base16-ocean.dark"` |

 The **default language** is used as a fallback when syntax highlighting is applied.
-The language is first determined from the CSS classes present in the HTML tags.
-If no valid language is detected, the default language specified in the configuration will be used instead.
+It is used if there are no CSS classes present in the HTML tags that indicated the intended language.

 Themes should be a valid theme from **syntect**.